Important To Note

 There's more on this topic here.

 Winners (or losers) should report matches promptly.
-Please use the Match Reporting forms accessible via league pages or your account page. or We ask players to report matches via the website and onlty as a last resort to email results.
-(If emailing th correct format in which to report matches is: Roger Federer bt Novak Djokovic (August 23) 6-1, 7-5.
-If it's a tie break, you write it like this: 7-6 (9-7) with the score in the tie break in brackets
+Please use the Match Reporting forms accessible via league pages on your account page.
+We ask players to report matches via the website.

-Both players should check the results published online are should contact us with corrections and omissions, particularly at the end of the round.
-Once the round report is issued the round is locked and results stand as is.
+Both players should check the results published online and should contact us with corrections and omissions.
+Once the round report is issued, the round is locked and results stand as is.
 No further corrections or additions will be accepted except in special circumstance and at the discretion of the organisers.

 Need to know how to play a tiebreak?
 Click here.

-Prizes are offered to group winners and bonus prizes (including the option to of a can of tennis balls) to players who play and complete three matches to the approved format by the advertised mid point of a round.
+Prizes are offered to group winners and bonus prizes to players who complete three matches to the approved format by the advertised mid point of a round.
 Bonus prizes are a "bonus" of playing in the league and the organisers make no guarantees of players being available to play matches, or the total number of possible matches in a group.
 Prize packages will be posted (2nd class Royal Mail) to the recipients.
 If packages are uncollected by the recipient from a post office or depot after a failure to deliver and returned to us, we reserve the right to ask for a payment to cover reposting.
 Bonus prizes must be claimed within 28 days of the offer being made.
+Prize coupons must be used within 28 days.
+Only one prize coupon may be used per checkout transaction.
 Prizes and bonus balls can only be posted within the UK.
 No cash alternatives can be offered.